PopupMaker/Popup-Maker/readme.txt

 = What do I do if I just want a popup to show on a certain page/post/etc? = Check out [Conditions](http://docs.wppopupmaker.com/article/140-conditions?utm_medium=text-doclink&utm_campaign=Readme&utm_source=readme-faq&utm_content=target-certain-pages)

+= How do I make it work with my 3rd party forms? = Beginning with Popup Maker v1.7 we now support most forms by default.
+We do this by adding a hidden field using JavaScript to any form inserted in a popup.
+This field contains the popup ID.

+When we detect that ID in PHP we que up that popup to reopen immediately after refresh to show errors or success messages.

+= How do I take advantage of the success actions Popup Maker provides for 3rd party forms? = We have built in support for the most popular form plugins.
+But if we don't then we have a few helper functions that allow you to take full advantage of our success actions and setting cookies.

+This link contains AJAX (JavaScript) & Non-AJAX (PHP) based solutions which you can hack with your forms hooks & events. https://gist.github.com/danieliser/0060112b18b6013f2683653236b02439

 = Why aren't my popups opening/working? =

 There are several common causes for this which include: